Rajko Lekić

-Radivoje "Rajko" Lekić (born 3 July 1981 in Copenhagen) is a Danish footballer who currently plays for Ballerup-Skovlunde as a playing forward coach.
+Radivoje "Rajko" Lekić (born 3 July 1981) is a Danish footballer who currently plays for Ballerup-Skovlunde as a playing forward coach.

 He has played for New England Revolution, B 93, BK Avarta, Herfølge BK, Fremad Amager, Silkeborg IF, Odense BK, Lyngby BK and Esbjerg fB in Denmark, as well as Spanish club Xerez CD and Hungarian Zalaegerszegi TE.
 Lekić is of Montenegrin descent but was born and raised in Denmark.